Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 150,000 IDR ($13) for non-shower (ladle and basin)

 All rooms have air conditioning.
 Everything is clean enough (particularly if you had been in Indonesia for one month), but hardly pristine, with a tattooed and pony tailed Ahmed sketching at the front desk and some very bored men in the lobby waiting for the customers.
 It was OK, but I suggest the Aloha, which is reported to be better and very clean (see below).
 I made the mistake of assuming more expensive meant a better room.
-Your guide should be able to make the booking for you.
+Your guide should be able to make the booking for you, as the hotel does not have a phone.

 The Hotel Mentari is right next to what appears to be the only internet cafe (about 6000 IDR/$0.50 USD hour), the best rate I had in Indonesia.
 There is no wifi in Kumai.
 You might have to wait a bit for a computer during the late afternoon, when the after school crowd is around.